adsanderson/gatsby-starter-netlify-cms/src/pages/blog/2019-04-03-getting-ready.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 I knew about integration tests, E2E tests and static types, I'd heard of property-based testing but had never delved too much.
+Model-based testing I had not heard of before and decided to look into it.

+### What is model-based testing

+### How to

+### Testing idea